alexanderkiel/hap-spec/README.md

 Each Query is a map with the following keys:

 * :href - an URI which is encoded according the Transit spec and points to the resource handling the query
-* :params - Required and optional parameters
+* :params - a map of required and optional parameters
 * :label - a human readable description of the query (optional)

 #### Executing Queries